ajschumacher/ajschumacher.github.io/20141215-please_stop_saying_big_data/index.md

 A friend from the Midwest got in touch with me recently to get my address for a Christmas card.
 We got to talking, and I told her that I was going to be talking about big data.
 She asked me, "What's big about it?"

 I think that's a fair question.
-I think it's fair to expect that simple words should combine in simple ways.
+I think it's fair to expect simple words to combine in simple ways.

 -----